The effect of demagnetization on the susceptibility of single-domain particles and assemblies

 In the multi-domain case, the linear relationship is $M_j = \chi_{\text{p}}H_{\text{i}_j}$.
 Thus, $\chi_{\text{p}_{ij}} = \left( \delta_{ij}/\chi_{\text{p}} + N_{ij} \right)^{-1}$, such that the effective susceptibility for multi-domain particles is

 with $h_{x,y,z}$ being the direction cosines of the applied field, i.e. $\hat{\mathbf{H}} = (h_x,h_y,h_z)$.
-This expression is usually known in the format of Eq. \eqref{eq:1}, where $N$ is the demagnetisation factor in the applied field direction.
-This is the expression showing that $\chi_{\text{p,eff}}$ is limited to 3 for spheres of soft magnetic materials.
+This expression is usually known in the format of Eq. \eqref{eq:1}, where $N$ is the demagnetization factor in the applied field direction.

 In case of a single-domain (blocked) particle, the magnetic moment will, without applied field, be aligned to the easy axis.
 We set the z-axis along this direction so that without applied field $\hat{\mathbf{M}} = \hat{\mathbf{z}}$.
-The magnetostatic energy for a uniformly magnetised ellipsoid with saturation magnetisation $M_s$ is
+The magnetostatic energy for a uniformly magnetized ellipsoid with saturation magnetization $M_s$ is